bennett39/100-days-of-code/log.md

 algorithm design book.
 Perhaps I'll try coding all of the solutions in both Python and C++.

 **Link to work** 2 commits on `budget`

+### Day 3: November 1, 2018

+**Today's Progress** The first version of the budget app is done!!!
+I can use it to keep my budget instead of manually updating
+Google Sheets, now!
+There are more features I'd like to implement, and it could be designed prettier.
+But for now I'm tired of looking at this code, and I'm going to leave it.

+**Thoughts** I need to deploy it to production now so it's always available - maybe as a subdomain on bennettgarner.com - that will likely be a whole different challenge to actually building the thing.
+My first migration to production, oh goodie!

+**Link to work** 3 commits on `budget`